 11/02/2019 12:58 PM

-Raised beds are not a new craze; they have been around for years.
-With a loyal fan base in the gardening world their popularity does not come without good reason.
+Raised garden beds are not a new idea; they have been around for many years used in a wide variety of settings and garden designs.
+With a growing fan base in the gardening community their popularity does not come without good reason.

-As trends shift, more of us are keen to pay more attention to where our food comes from, and this has lead to increased popularity in growing your own fruits and vegetables.
+As trends shift, more of us are keen to pay more attention to where our food comes from, how out plants are growing, which has lead to increased popularity in growing your own fruits and vegetables.

 Raised garden beds are perfect for growing your own; below we explore some of the reasons why they are so popular.

 Planting raised beds eases the stresses of gardening by neatly organising all your flowers into single manageable areas.
 By using a raised bed to organise your plants you are removing the need to bend down or kneel, and timber sleepers can make gardening more accessible as you can have them as high or low as you choose.
 By creating manageable sized beds you take the difficulty and full body work out you may have previously got from gardening which is often a common struggle.
 Make sure you put thoughtful planning into location and the size of the beds, as you want to be able to reach the centre without having to stretch across the plants.